Data Management Strategy With Data Warehouse And Data Lake

 Data Lake is a cheaper way to store/manage data.
 It supports the rapid exploration and discovery processes that the data science team uses to uncover variables and metrics.
 With the data lake, the data science team can build predictive and prescriptive analytics that are necessary to support the organization’s different business use cases and key business initiatives.

-For example, in healthcare industry, the data warehouse approach has failed to drive high-value analytics use cases.
-A large volume of data- structured, semi-structured and unstructured is collected in patient records, clinical data, etc. and the insights are needed in real-time.
+For example, in the healthcare industry, the data warehouse approach has failed to drive high-value analytics use cases.
+A large volume of data- structured, semi-structured and unstructured is collected inpatient records, clinical data, etc. and the insights are needed in real-time.
 Data lakes take healthcare analytics to the next level and support high-end and complex analytics use cases with a faster turn-around time – thus providing higher value and greater ROI for companies.

 When data lakes first entered the market, many organizations simply dumped data into the lake.
 This transformed them into swamps that were nearly impossible to leverage, navigate, or trust.
 While the stored data is native there still needs to be governance and better internal organization with modern ingestion technologies that support all forms of data and metadata integration.